MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxrequest/nf-acxrequest-acxrequestgetparameters.md

 ## -description

-The **AcxRequestGetParameters** function gets ACX request parameters.
+The **AcxRequestGetParameters** function gets ACX request parameters from a WDFREQUEST.

 ## -parameters

 ### -param Request

-A standard WDFREQUEST object.
+An I/O WDFREQUEST object.

 For more information about working with WDF request objects, see [Creating Framework Request Objects](/windows-hardware/drivers/wdf/creating-framework-request-objects) and [wdfrequest.h header](/windows-hardware/drivers/ddi/wdfrequest/).

 ### -param Parameters

-An [ACX_REQUEST_PARAMETERS](nf-acxrequest-acxrequestgetparameters.md) structure that describes the event items that can be used in an ACX request.
+An [ACX_REQUEST_PARAMETERS](nf-acxrequest-acxrequestgetparameters.md) structure that is initialized with the WDFREQUEST.

 ## -remarks